christinadanielphysics/Python-Code-for-Quantum-Operations/README.md

 Step 4: Run latex_file.py in Spyder.

+Step 5: If the ends of the molecule are connected, in the file called latex_file.py, set the boolean variable called connected_ends to True.
+Otherwise, set this boolean variable to False.

-Step 5.
-Enter numerical parameters as prompted in the console.
+Step 6: Enter numerical parameters as prompted in the console.

-Step 6.
-Compile the latex file called main.tex, to see the eigenstates and eigenvalues of the Hubbard Hamiltonian matrix.
+Step 7: Compile the latex file called main.tex, to see the eigenstates and eigenvalues of the Hubbard Hamiltonian matrix.

 To cite this software: